 We will then recognize the necessity of being moment by moment filled (controlled) by the Holy Spirit.

-There are just two things that the believer must do to be moment by moment controlled by the Holy Spirit:
+There are just two things that the believer must do to be moment-by-moment led by the Holy Spirit:

-2. Trust the Lord Jesus for that control.
+- Trust the Lord Jesus for that leading.

 The Holy Spirit will then do two things for us: